oracle/terraform-provider-oci/website/docs/r/network_load_balancer_network_load_balancer.html.markdown

     If "false", then the service assigns a public IP address to the network load balancer.

 	A public network load balancer is accessible from the internet, depending the [security list rules](https://docs.cloud.oracle.com/iaas/Content/network/Concepts/securitylists.htm) for your virtual cloudn network.
-For more information about public and private network load balancers, see [How Network Load Balancing Works](https://docs.cloud.oracle.com/iaas/Content/NetworkLoadBalancer/overview.htm).
+For more information about public and private network load balancers, see [Network Load Balancer Types](https://docs.cloud.oracle.com/iaas/Content/NetworkLoadBalancer/introduction.htm#NetworkLoadBalancerTypes).
 This value is true by default.

 	Example: `true`
 * `is_symmetric_hash_enabled` - This can only be enabled when NLB is working in transparent mode with source destination header preservation enabled.
 This removes the additional dependency from NLB backends(like Firewalls) to perform SNAT.